ashwinreddy183/TIC_TAC_TOE/README.md

 # Tic Tac Toe

 Welcome to the Tic Tac Toe game repository!
-This repository contains a Java implementation of the classic game Tic Tac Toe.
-The program allows users to play against another player or challenge the computer AI.
-It provides an interactive interface, intelligent computer moves, and win detection to ensure an enjoyable gaming experience.
+This repository contains a C++ implementation of the classic game Tic Tac Toe.
+The program offers the option to play against another player or challenge the computer AI.
+It features an interactive interface, intelligent computer moves, and win detection to provide an engaging gaming experience.

-- The source code can be found in the `TicTacToe.java` file in the `TicTacToe` folder of the repository.

 ## Features